 - Uses an external index file to easily accommodate thousands of small files in any archive and to support retrieval of specified files from within a still-stored archive without first retrieving the entire archive from HPSS.
 (Warning: You can use filters such as * to create an HTAR archive, but you cannot reliably use filters to retrieve files from within an already stored HTAR archive.
-See the "Retrieving Files" section of the HTAR Reference Manual for possible workarounds.)
+See the "Retrieving Files" section of the HTAR section of this manual for possible workarounds.)

 - Allows easily building and storing incremental archives (consisting of only recently changed files).

-Complete details about using HTAR are available in the HTAR Reference Manual.
+Complete details about using HTAR are available in the HTAR section of this reference manual.